salhernandez/pomoDoNotDisturb/README.md

     ```

 - Run the server
-    - In a terminal, navigate to pomoDoNotDisturb folder and run the following:
+    - In a terminal, navigate to pomoDoNotDisturb/src folder and run the following:
     ```bash
     python3 server.py
     ```